U54Bioinformatics/PhylinSic_Project/README.md

 2. Configure Snakefile.

-Open up Snakefile in your favorite text editor and configure the parameters inside.
+Download [Snakefile](Snakefile) to the computer you want to run the pipeline.
+Open your favorite text editor and configure the parameters in the file.
 This is how you control how the inference is done.
-The parameters are described in the file.
-They are set to reasonable defaults, although you may need to customize them to your data set (e.g. if you are analyzing tumors with a very large number of mutations and need stricter mutation filtering.)
+The parameters described in the file are set to reasonable defaults, although you may need to customize them to your data set (e.g. if you are analyzing tumors with a very large number of mutations and need stricter mutation filtering.)

 3. Run snakemake.